Prince Edward, Duke of York and Albany: Early life

-The young prince was baptised Edward Augustus, at Norfolk House, by The Bishop of Oxford, Thomas Secker, and his godparents were his great-uncle The King in Prussia (for whom The Duke of Queensberry stood proxy), The Duke of Brunswick-Wolfenbüttel (who was represented by Lord Carnarvon), and his maternal aunt The Duchess of Saxe-Weissenfels (for whom Lady Charlotte Edwin, a daughter of the late 4th Duke of Hamilton, stood proxy).
+The young prince was baptised Edward Augustus, at Norfolk House, by the Bishop of Oxford, Thomas Secker, and his godparents were his great-uncle Frederick William I of Prussia (for whom Charles Douglas, 3rd Duke of Queensberry stood proxy), Charles I, Duke of Brunswick-Wolfenbüttel (who was represented by Henry Brydges, Lord Carnarvon), and his maternal aunt Fredericka, Duchess of Saxe-Weissenfels (for whom Lady Charlotte Edwin, a daughter of the late James Douglas, 4th Duke of Hamilton, stood proxy).
 As a boy, Edward, with his brother, went through long hours of schooling in arithmetic, Latin, geometry, writing, religion, French, German, Greek and even dancing to be well rounded.

-Seven Years War
+Seven Years' War

 Prince Edward showed an interest in naval affairs and sought permission to serve with the Royal Navy.
 He participated in the naval descents against the French coast taking part in the failed Raid on St Malo, which ended in the Battle of St. Cast in 1758.

 He was promoted to captain of HMS Phoenix on 14 June 1759.
 He was made Rear-Admiral of the Blue in 1761, vice-admiral of the blue in 1762, and in 1766, only a year before his death, rising to the rank of Admiral of the Blue.

 Later life

 He was created Duke of York and Albany and Earl of Ulster by his paternal grandfather, George II, on 1 April 1760.
 When Edward's brother ascended the throne on 25 October 1760 as George III, he named Edward a privy counsellor.
-From the time his brother became king and until the birth of the king's first child, the future George IV, on 12 August 1762, the duke was heir presumptive to the British throne.
+From the time his brother became king and until the birth of the King's first child, the future George IV, on 12 August 1762, the Duke was heir presumptive to the British throne.

 On 27 July 1765, he was initiated into the Masonic Order.

-In the late summer of 1767, on his way to Genoa, the duke fell ill and had to be landed in the harbour of Monaco.
+In the late summer of 1767, on his way to Genoa, the Duke fell ill and had to be landed in the harbour of Monaco.
 Despite the care and attention he was given, he died in the Palace of Honoré III, Prince of Monaco, on 17 September.
 The state bedchamber where the ill duke died has since been known as the York Room.

 After his death, his body was returned to London aboard HMS Montreal, and is interred in Westminster Abbey.